 "Good.
 My access to outside electronics seems to be limited.
 Anyway, can you tell me anything about Nakihara Asami?"

-The question was directed at Arisu, who had been watching with a slight amused expression.
+The question was directed at Arisu, who had been watching with a slightly amused expression.
 At the mention of Asami, though, Arisu's expression reverted to a professional mask.

 "Why do you ask?"
 Arisu asked.
 "We'd be glad to tell you, but—"